a Backpacker “Scout” Rifle

 entered this data into my calculator it showed that the

-front sight would have to be 0.7-inches below the laser dot
+front sight would have to be 0.7-inches above the laser dot

 the sights aligned with the center of the target.
 I